Bachelor of Science in Nutritional Science

 - Sales representatives for nutrition/food companies

-The Bachelor of Science in Nutritional Science program offers three concentrations:
+Concentrations within the Bachelor of Science in Nutritional Science

 Impaction Criteria for Change of Major Applications

 The term "impaction" is used to refer to the circumstance in which the number of students applying to a campus or department exceeds the available spaces and an enrollment limit is in effect.
 Various selection criteria are then employed when processing students for admission.
 There is an enrollment limit in effect for the Nutritional Science majors and minors.
-The current selection criteria and instructions can be found below.
+For current selection criteria and instructions, visit Change of Major.

 Prerequisite Tests for Undergraduates